 The dentist will finally create a treatment plan suited to your dental needs.
 The dental treatment takes into account; the number and the location of missing teeth and the condition of your jawbone.

 Keep in mind the dentist will perform a bone graft to stimulate bone growth if needed.

-It is at this stage that our Portland dentist will discuss the different types of implants.
+It is at this stage that our Multnomah dentist will discuss the different types of implants.
 There is the endosteal, subperiosteal, mini implants, and all-on-4- implants.
 If you have multiple or more than half of the teeth missing, you may consider getting full mouth dental implants near you.